Mrjustinfry/thegameroom/README.md

-The Game Room is a node.js app build with HTML, CSS, Javascript/JQuery, and Express.
+The Game Room is a node.js app built with HTML, CSS, Javascript/JQuery, and Express.
 Tested with mocha and chai and supported by MongoDB.